Median of Stream of Running Integers using STL

 Given that integers are being read from a data stream.
-Find median of all the elements read so far starting from the first integer till the last integer.
-This is also called Median of Running Integers.
-The data stream can be any source of data, example: a file, an array of integers, input stream etc.
+Find the median of all the elements read so far starting from the first integer till the last integer.
+This is also called the Median of Running Integers.
+The data stream can be any source of data, for example, a file, an array of integers, input stream etc.

 What is Median?

 Median can be defined as the element in the data set which separates the higher half of the data sample from the lower half.
-In other words we can get the median element as, when the input size is odd, we take the middle element of sorted data.
-If the input size is even, we pick average of middle two elements in sorted stream.
+In other words, we can get the median element as, when the input size is odd, we take the middle element of sorted data.
+If the input size is even, we pick an average of middle two elements in the sorted stream.

 Explanation: Given the input stream as an array of integers [5,10,15].
-We will now read integers one by one and print the median correspondingly.
+Read integers one by one and print the median correspondingly.
 So, after reading first element 5,median is 5.
 After reading 10,median is 7.5 After reading 15 ,median is 10.

 - Create two heaps.
 One max heap to maintain elements of lower half and one min heap to maintain elements of higher half at any point of time..